GnuCOBOL: Documentation

-The opencobol.org site was the official home of the development team from 2002 until 2012, and was the best source of upstream development information.
-However, all recent developments are now taking place within a SourceForge project space at GnuCOBOL.
+From 2002 until 2012, the official home of the development team was the opencobol.org website, which served as the primary source of upstream development information.
+However, more recent developments have shifted to a SourceForge project space under GnuCOBOL.

 The GnuCOBOL Programmer's Guide, by Gary Cutler, was published under the GNU Free Documentation License.
 It has been updated to include GnuCOBOL with Report Writer and is listed in the GnuCOBOL documentation overview page with latest versions in the code tree.
-It is maintained by Vincent Coen, James K. Lowden and others as each new compiler version is issued and is available at GnuCOBOL - GNU Project.
+It is currently maintained by Vincent Coen and others as each new compiler version is issued and is available at GnuCOBOL - GNU Project.